Best Cheap Health Insurance in Kentucky (2025)

 savings icon

-If you make between $15,060 and $60,240 per year as a single person, you can get a discount on your monthly health insurance rate.
+For 2025, if you make between $15,060 and $60,240 per year as an individual, you can get a discount on your monthly health insurance rate.
 This type of discount is called a rate subsidy, and more than 8 in 10 of people who get health insurance on the Kentucky health insurance exchange, kynect, qualify.

 You can use rate subsidies to get cheaper health insurance from any company.
 The discounts can be applied to Bronze, Silver and Gold plans in Kentucky.
 You can't use subsidies on Catastrophic plans.
 And if you qualify for Medicaid, you can't get subsidies at all.